Modeling Quantum Noise in Nanolasers using Markov Chains: Numerical comparison

-In Fig.~\ref{fig:comparisons}, for $n_0=10$, it is computationally infeasible to naively perform calculations using the ME approach.
+Here, for $n_0=10$, it is computationally unfeasible to perform calculations using the standard ME approach.
 For identical emitters, one can, however, slightly extend the simulation regime by utilizing the symmetry of the identical emitters.
-Using the so-called Permutational Invariant Quantum Solver (PIQS) \cite{Shammah2018OpenInvariance} implemented in Qutip \cite{Lambert2024QuTiPPython}, we are able to simulate almost the entirety of this regime, with the exception of when the photon number is too large.
-As we will see in the following section, the numerical cost of the ME is, however, large: more than two orders of magnitude larger than the Gillespie approach.
+Using the so-called Permutational Invariant Quantum Solver (PIQS) \cite{Shammah2018OpenInvariance} implemented in Qutip \cite{Lambert2024QuTiPPython}, we are able to simulate most of the regime, except when the photon number is too large.
+As we will see in the following section, the numerical cost of the ME is, however, large: simulation times are more than two orders of magnitude larger than the Gillespie approach.

-As we increase the emitter number to $n_0 = 10$, we observe lasing although the threshold transition is not sharp and quenching effects terminate the lasing regime at higher pump rates \cite{Mu1992One-atomLasers,Bundgaard-Nielsen2023StochasticNanolaser,Bundgaard-Nielsen2025SimpleNanolasers}.
 Gillespie's method, tau-leaping, and analytical Langevin approaches show excellent agreement with the ME results.
 We observe only a minor deviation in the analytical Langevin $g^{(2)}(0)$ function near the lasing threshold, likely due to the breakdown of the mean-field approximation $\expval{n_e n_p} \neq \expval{n_p}\expval{n_e}$ \cite{Bundgaard-Nielsen2023StochasticNanolaser} as also discussed in the last section.
 The numerical solution of the Langevin equations is still invalid for all pump powers for the same reason as above.

-\subsection{Large number of emitters ($n_0=100$--$1000$)}
+\subsection{Large number of emitters ($n_0=100$--$10000$)}